everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Acknowledgements

-We'd like to offer heartfelt thanks to those developing Wasmtime, ComponentizeJS, Componentize-Py, and the many tools made available throughout the Wasm ecosystem.
+We'd like to offer heartfelt thanks to those developing Wasmtime, ComponentizeJS, Componentize-Py, and the many tools available throughout the Wasm ecosystem.
 We're ecstatic to be part of this community and to be building on top of these platforms.
-Particular thanks are due to the [Fission team][fission-team], [Alex Crichton][alex-crichton], [Guy Bedford][guy-bedford], [Joel Dice][joel-dice], [Pat Hickey][pat-hickey], [James Dennis][james-dennis], and many others who have helped us along the way.
+Special thanks are due to the [Fission team][fission-team], [Alex Crichton][alex-crichton], [Guy Bedford][guy-bedford], [Joel Dice][joel-dice], [Pat Hickey][pat-hickey], [James Dennis][james-dennis], and the many others who have helped us along the way.

 [^1]: Other supported languages include C/C++, Java (TeaVM Java), Go (TinyGo), and C#.